Royal Observer Corps: Uniform and other insignia

 From 1977 the uncomfortable wartime-issue "hairy mary" RAF No.2 Battledress uniforms were replaced in a rolling programme with comfortable, modern zip-fronted 1972 pattern No.2 RAF uniforms, immediately christened as 'mothercare suits' due to the shapeless style of these loose fitting jackets.
 RAF-issue blue shirts with collars attached, black ties, practical woollen jerseys known as 'wooly pullies' [sic] and additionally, for post observers only, new style green overalls and blue nylon foul weather jackets and overtrousers were issued.
 Standard RAF footwear was issued to all ranks below that of officer and to all spare-time officers.
 (Full-time officers purchased footwear at their own expense).

-ROC stable belts incorporating the colours of the ROC Medal ribbon were authorised by the Commandant ROC and introduced in 1985 for male observers.
-These were introduced as an optional, non-issue item and were purchased at the individual's expense.
-Another optional self-purchase item were the RAF forage cap, also called the side hat, "chip bag" or "cheese cutter".
-In 1983, female members were granted permission to purchase and wear the WRAF hat in place of the beret.
+The ROC stable belt, incorporating the colours of the ROC Medal ribbon, was authorised by the Commandant ROC and introduced in 1985 for male observers wearing service working dress No. 2b.
+These were introduced as an optional, non-issue item to be purchased at the individual's expense.
+Another optional self-purchase item for male observers was the RAF forage cap, also called the side hat, "chip bag" or "cheese cutter".
+In 1983, women observers were granted permission to purchase the WRAF pillbox Service Dress hat, also called the "hostess" or "stewardess" hat, which could be worn in place of the beret.